-If you’ve ever gone traveling during the hottest days in summer, then you know the feeling of being frustrated at your RV’s AC.
-At times it just seems that it can’t cool your rig down enough.
-Hey, everybody needs a helping hand sometimes and the same is true for your rig’s AC.
-The obvious option that comes to mind is using a portable AC unit, but can they be used in an RV?
+If you’ve ever traveled during sweltering summer days, you know the feeling of being frustrated with your RV AC!
+At times it just seems like it can’t cool the rig down enough.
+But hey, everybody needs a helping hand sometimes and the same is true for your RV air conditioning.
+The obvious option that comes to mind is using a portable AC unit, but are they suitable for a home on wheels?

 Having AC on board any RV from Class As to smaller Class Bs is a game-changer, especially for those traveling year-round, in all four seasons.
-With portable ACs being safe and easy to use, let’s explore the two main types of portable AC units that you can choose for your rig.
+With portable ACs being safe and easy to use, let’s explore the two main types of portable AC units you can choose for your rig.

 Vented Portable AC Units

-Be sure to cover any excess holes with insulation so you can keep the unit as effective as it can be while also keeping out any animals that may want to nest up in the unit itself.
-Once this is all complete, send power back into the rig and test out the unit to make sure everything runs smoothly!
+Be sure to cover any excess holes with insulation to keep the unit as effective as possible while also keeping out any animals that may want to nest in the unit itself.
+Once completed, send power back into the rig and test out the AC to make sure everything runs smoothly!
 It’s optimal to have a window to place the portable unit in front of, but if creating vent holes is the only way to use these devices, go for it, but do so safely!

 Vent-Free Portable AC Units

-Vent-free units are the second option however, they are not recommended often as they are ineffective for humid climates.
-Vented Units use evaporated water to cool down a space while using ventilation to remove old stagnant air.
-Vent-free units also use evaporated water, but without the ability to cycle out old air.
+Vent-free units are the second portable AC option but they aren’t recommended often as they are ineffective for humid climates.
+Vented portable AC units use evaporated water to cool down a space while using ventilation to remove old stagnant air.
+Vent-free units also use evaporated water but without the ability to cycle out old air.

-The moisture they add to the air does not get removed once it’s been cooled, leaving it extra humid and uncomfortable after its use.
-Now, if you live or are traveling in a dryer Mediterranean climate then vent-free units are totally fine.
-It’s important to just be aware of their limitations around keeping your rig cool in humid locations.
+The moisture they add to the air doesn’t get removed once it’s been cooled, leaving things humid and uncomfortable after use.
+If you live in or are traveling through a dryer Mediterranean climate, then vent-free units are totally fine.
+It’s just important to be aware of these units’ limitations around keeping your rig cool in humid locations.

-While one can also find portable rooftop and window AC units, these tend to blur the line of what actually counts as portable as their installation process can be just as demanding as an actual rooftop or window unit, which doesn’t sound very portable to me!
+While it’s also possible to find portable rooftop and window AC units, these tend to blur the line of what actually counts as portable.
+The installation process can be just as demanding as an actual rooftop or window unit, which doesn’t sound very portable to me!
 These ACs are usually classified as such for their smaller size which provides more options for installation, rather than their actual portability.

-Knowing how to calculate BTU is super important in ensuring the portable AC unit you choose will be able to cool off the space you’re using it in.
-The first thing you’ll want to do is, using a tape measure for accuracy, determine both the length and width of the room in question in feet and inches.
+Knowing how to calculate BTU is super important in ensuring the portable AC unit you choose will be able to cool down the space you’re using it in.
+The first thing you’ll want to do is grab a tape measure for accuracy and determine both the length and width of the room in question in feet and inches.

-Once you have your length and width, calculate the square footage by multiplying the length by the width.
+Once you have the length and width dimensions, calculate the square footage by multiplying the length by the width.

 For example, 25 ft (length) x 10 ft (width) = 250 square feet.

-Once you have the measurements you need in square feet, it’s time to calculate the BTU itself.
-1 square foot is roughly equivalent to 20 but, so simply multiply the square foot of your space by 20 to receive a BTU estimate.
+You’ll then need to calculate the BTU itself; 1 square foot is roughly equivalent to 20 BTUs, so simply multiply the square foot of your space by 20 to receive a BTU estimate.

 For example, 250 square feet x 20 BTU = 5,000 BTU

-However, as this does not take into account walls, windows, sun exposure, etc. It is important to increase this amount by an extra 1,000-1,500 BTU to adjust for this.
-With that in mind, a 250 square foot space would need a portable AC unit of around 6,000-6,500 BTU.
+However, this doesn’t take into account walls, windows, sun exposure, etc. It’s important to increase this amount by an extra 1,000-1,500 BTU to adjust for this.
+With this in mind, a 250-square-foot space would need a portable AC unit of around 6,000-6,500 BTU.
 Once you’ve calculated the BTU, you can begin to consider the other factors that go into choosing the best portable AC unit for your RV.

-Choosing a portable unit from a good brand is super important in helping you avoid any problems in the future.
+Choosing a portable unit from a good brand is important to help avoid potential issues in the future.
 They are more reliable, effective, and with good care will have a longer lifespan.
-Choosing a good brand does not always have to mean choosing the most expensive option, rather it is in finding the best combination of quality and features within the price point you’re looking for.
+Choosing a recognizable brand doesn’t always mean choosing the priciest option.
+Instead, it means finding the best combination of quality and features within your budget.

-Finding the best unit for your rig is very important, but you definitely don’t want to overlook the steps you can take to ensure that the unit you choose remains in the best condition possible.
+Finding the best portable unit for an RV is important, but post-purchase, it’s essential not to overlook the steps you can take to ensure the unit you choose remains in the best condition possible.

 Portable AC Unit Maintenance